Peer-reviewed journal articles

 Interpretation: Supply-side and socioeconomic factors are insufficient to account for lower health-seeking behaviour during the crisis.
 Rather, it appears that distrust and negative EVD-related experiences reduced demand during the outbreak.
 The absence of these patterns outside the crisis period suggests that the rebound after the crisis reflects recovery of demand.
 Policymakers should anticipate the importance of demand-side factors, including fear and trust, on usage of health services during health crises.

-+ "Public Health and Public Trust: Survey Evidence from the Ebola Epidemic in Liberia" with Robert Blair and Lily Tsai, Social Science and Medicine, 2016. pdf
++ Blair, R., Morse, B., Tsai, L. 2016.
+"Public Health and Public Trust: Survey Evidence from the Ebola Epidemic in Liberia."
+Social Science and Medicine. pdf

 Trust in government has long been viewed as an important determinant of citizens’ compliance with public health policies, especially in times of crisis.
 Yet evidence on this relationship remains scarce, particularly in the developing world.
 We use results from a representative survey conducted during the 2014-15 Ebola Virus Disease (EVD) epidemic in Monrovia, Liberia to assess the relationship between trust in government and compliance with EVD control interventions.
 We find that respondents who expressed low trust in government were much less likely to take precautions against EVD in their homes, or to abide by government-mandated social distancing mechanisms designed to contain the spread of the virus.
 They were also much less likely to support potentially contentious control policies, such as “safe burial” of EVD-infected bodies.
 Contrary to stereotypes, we find no evidence that respondents who distrusted government were any more or less likely to understand EVD’s symptoms and transmission pathways.
 While only correlational, these results suggest that respondents who refused to comply may have done so not because they failed to understand how EVD is transmitted, but rather because they did not trust the capacity or integrity of government institutions to recommend precautions and implement policies to slow EVD’s spread.
 We also find that respondents who experienced hardships during the epidemic expressed less trust in government than those who did not, suggesting the possibility of a vicious cycle between distrust, non-compliance, hardships and further distrust.
 Finally, we find that respondents who trusted international non-governmental organizations (INGOs) were no more or less likely to support or comply with EVD control policies, suggesting that while INGOs can contribute in indispensable ways to crisis response, they cannot substitute for government institutions in the eyes of citizens.
 We conclude by discussing the implications of our findings for future public health crises.

-+ Building trust in a reformed security sector: A field experiment in Liberia. pdf
++ Building trust in a reformed security sector: A field experiment in Liberia.
+International Growth Centre (2016). pdf

 Researchers from Brown University, Emory University and the Massachusetts Institute of Technology collaborated with the Ministry of Justice and the Liberian National Police (LNP) to conduct a rigorous impact evaluation of the LNP’s “Confidence Patrol” community policing programme.
 Designed to build trust in the police and raise awareness about institutional reforms in the justice and security sectors, the programme involved repeated visits from teams of 10-15 Police Support Unit (PSU) officers to 36 communities in Bong, Lofa and Nimba counties over a period of 14 months.